 Phoenix recently added a further two 5-axis CNC machines to their tally of 22 machine tools comprising DMG Mori Seiki, Haas and Hardinge, driven by the game-changing EDGECAM CAM software.
 John Tolson has used EDGECAM from Vero Software, and its predecessor, Pathtrace, for more than 25 years, and now finds its powerful 5-axis capability to be particularly important.

 “For example, if a component has a number of holes around a particular bracket, we have to write several different programs for a complex component on a 3-axis machine, and we may be cutting it in four or five operations.
 But this can be done in just one set-up on our eight 5-axis mills, reducing setting errors and saving a considerable amount of time.”

 This is achieved through a number of aspects: Orienting the tool to maintain optimum tool-to-part contact at all times improves surface finish and extends tool life.
 Also, 5-axis machining improves access to undercuts and deep pockets.
 Tilting the tool or component allows shorter series tooling to be employed, eliminating the need for secondary setups.
 And as the cutter can be presented to the component at any angle it reduces the amount of fixturing required.

-Shop floor workers log on to Javelin with their own personal bar code; then a particular job and operation.
-“Each job usually has at least two milling operations, some will have three, some four, all of which are captured on Javelin.
+Shop floor workers log on to JAVELIN with their own personal bar code; then a particular job and operation.
+“Each job usually has at least two milling operations, some will have three, some four, all of which are captured on JAVELIN.
 Logging all operations in this way, which only takes seconds, keeps us in complete control of every aspect of production.”
-SFDC also enables them to pull up the status of each CNC machine, either by operator or work center, showing whether they are setting or machining.
+SFDC also enables them to pull up the status of each CNC machine, either by operator or work centre, showing whether they are setting or machining.